Reese J. Llewellyn: Career

-24 July 1020.
-LIW installed gas and electric furnace at Torrance.
-"Southern California will take a position in the first rank as an iron producing center, it is said".

-11 April 1923.
-The Columbia Steel Company (Pittsburg, California) takes over the LIW Torrance plant.

 Civic life

 Llewellyn was a member of the Business Men's Association of Los Angeles, alongside businessmen Walter Newhall, Frank Hicks, John H. Norton, Hancock Banning, Joseph Schoder, James Cuzner, H. E. Graves, and William Lacy.
 Together, they opposed the closing of saloons in 1905.

 By the 1920s, Llewellyn served as the vice president of the Better America Federation for Los Angeles County.